nuhtan/minecraftAnalysis/README.md

 - Less destructive exits, files should be saved after each y level not only once the entire range has been simulated.
 - Predict finish time for simulations?
 - Change UI color choices.
-- Update the directories that are being created if they do not already exist.
 - Adding more monitoring data to running simulations.